Aiven-Labs/nextjs-netlify/netlify-tutorial.md

 1. Configure continuous deployment:

     Start and follow the automated setup process.
-Choose to create a new site, and then select the default options other prompts.
+Choose to create a new site, and then select the default options for other prompts.
 Note that you will be required to authorize Netlify with GitHub.
 You can do so either through app.netlify.com or with a GitHub personal access token.

     ```
     netlify init